hankthetank27/bowen-asc-email-bot/README.md

 # Orders Email Bot

-Notify associates of new orders.
+Notifies associates of new orders.